ingo/ingo.github.io/_recipes/cacio_non_pepe.md

 veggie: "\u2713"
 ---

 Perfect for a quick dinner or a cozy lunch.
-This decadent cacio e pepe inspired pasta uses a creamy cheese sauce in lieu of just Pecorino Romano and pepper.
-The cheese sauce clings nicely to the hot pasta, making it a great option for a quick yet satisfying meal.
 It's easy to throw together and makes a perfect weeknight dinner or comforting lunch.
-This recipe is a twist on the classic Italian dish, Cacio e Pepe.
-Instead of using traditional ingredients, this recipe introduces a new flavor profile while maintaining the creamy, cheesy goodness of the original dish.

 ### Ingredients